danielloeh/linkhub/README.md

 # Linkhub
-A little app for managing and accessing a list of links.
-It will display all the links configured in `links.json` and has the optional functionality of persisting the file into a remote git repository with little setup.
+Linkhub is a tool for documenting and storing relevant links for a project in a central place.
+It will display all the links and their description configured in `links.json` and has the optional functionality of persisting the file into a remote git repository with little setup.

 Test it on: https://linkhub-danielloeh.herokuapp.com/ (give the instance a few seconds to wake up until anything gets displayed)

 [![Build Status](https://travis-ci.org/danielloeh/linkhub.svg?branch=master)](https://travis-ci.org/danielloeh/linkhub)

+## Value Proposition and Vision
+Value proposition:
+- Have all the relevant links available in one place
+- Make it so convenient to use that its gets used as part of everyones daily routine, instead of bookmarking all the links on your local machine.
+Thereby it the chances of it being up to date and can be used to push out new links is as high as possible.

+Vision:
+- Support additional categories of information that need to be accessed on a daily basis

 ## Running